Redacted-hash/webapi-assignment1/Readmedev.md

 In this readme file, describe how to use your node module.
 It could be similar to **app.js** from Lab2, where you call some functions in your node module and display the output.
 Describe how to setup your node module, if any.
 Describe how to call the functions, what parameters required and so on.

 ##addRoom
+Purpose:
+Adds a new room to the array.

+Parameters:
+The function is expecting a roomId(Can be an integer or string) which represents the unique ID of the room.

+Returns:
+true if room was added successfully.

+false if roomId is missing or already exists.

 ##getGuestName